darrenjw/blog/spark-intro/DraftPost.md

 bin/spark-shell --master local[4]
 ```

 The "4" refers to the number of worker threads to use.
 Four is probably fine for most decent laptops. `Ctrl-D` or `:quit` will exit the Spark shell and take you back to your OS shell.
-It is more convenient to have the Spark bin directory in your path.
-If you are using "bash" or a similar OS shell, you can temporarily add the Spark bin to your path with the OS shell command:
+It is more convenient to have the Spark `bin` directory in your path.
+If you are using `bash` or a similar OS shell, you can temporarily add the Spark `bin` to your path with the OS shell command:

 ```bash
 export PATH=$PATH:`pwd`/bin
 ```

-You can make this permanent by adding this line to your `.profile` or similar start-up dot-file.
+You can make this permanent by adding a line like this (but with the full path hard-coded) to your `.profile` or similar start-up dot-file.
 I prefer not to do this, as I typically have several different Spark versions on my laptop and want to be able to select exactly the version I need.
-If you are not running "bash" on Unix, Google how to add a directory to your path.
+If you are not running `bash`, Google how to add a directory to your path.
 Check the path update has worked by starting up a shell with:

 ```bash
 spark-shell --master local[4]